Experience Transat

 Mussels

-Mussels and fries are available everywhere in the old town.
-They are truly one of the most emblematic dishes of Brussels and Belgium.
+Mussels and fries are available in oh so many seafood restaurants in the old town.
+They are truly one of the most emblematic dishes of Belgian cuisine.
 Be aware, however, that mussels are a seasonal product.
 They are in season from July to March and at their best in September and October.
+What you’ll want to order is a simple moule frites, which is exactly what it sounds like: a mountain of mussels, with a mountain of fries!

 Whatever you do, don’t eat unopened mussels!